jshiner11/BIS-Scraper/docs/README.md

 The scraper will:
 - Process each BBL from the input file
-- Save detailed property information in `data/output/property_data.txt`
+- Save detailed property information in `data/output/property_data.csv`
-- Save structured data in `data/output/property_data.csv`
 - Track processed BBLs in `data/output/processed_bbls.txt`

 ## Output Files

-- `property_data.txt`: Human-readable formatted output with detailed property information
-- `property_data.csv`: Machine-readable structured data in CSV format
+- `property_data.csv`: CSV file containing all scraped property data
-- `processed_bbls.txt`: Tracks which BBLs have been processed
+- `processed_bbls.txt`: Text file tracking which BBLs have been processed

 ## Dependencies